mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 culture.
 The Chanestin nobles are the haughtiest of

 the bunch and look down their noses at the rest of the peerage.
-Nobles from Core’s most powerful industrial subsectors attempt to lord it over their less well-heeled peers but are given short shrift by those with older dynastic heritage.
+Nobles from Core's most powerful industrial subsectors attempt to lord it over their less well-heeled peers but are given short shrift by those with older dynastic heritage.
 A nouveau elite among the peerage